This website offers three poetic voices out of a planet raising countless others.

 The three are my own, the voice of my grandfather Ludwig Bendix,

 and the voice of Rainer Maria Rilke, whom I have translated

 extensively, and who lies buried a day’s crow flight

-Poetry can open vistas of experience that might go unseen
+Poetry often opens vistas that might remain unseen

-were we to plod only literally from word to word.
+if we were to plod only literally from word to word.

-images we had thought to separate and confine, engaging in a kind
+we might have thought in wakefulness to separate and confine,

-of jailbreak out of hardened points of view.
+breaking us free of the jail of hardened points of view.